FJY08/fjy08.github.io/content/publication/journal-article/2024-lego-hqec/index.md

 publication_short: "arXiv"
 abstract: |
   LEGO HQEC is an open-source tool for analyzing holographic quantum error-correcting codes.
-  It provides modular design and visualization for research and education in holographic codes.
 summary: "LEGO HQEC: an analysis tool for holographic codes."
 tags: [Quantum Error Correction, Holographic Codes, Software]
 featured: true